TutsWiki/source/content/tutorials/pandas cookbook/chapter8.md

 Okay, cool, it says that I I installed ddd recently.
 And postgresql!
 I remember installing those things.
 Neat.

 The whole message here is that if you have a timestamp in seconds or milliseconds or nanoseconds, then you can just "cast" it to a `datetime64[the-right-thing]` and pandas/numpy will take care of the rest.

+## Where from here?

+This was an attempt to provide concise cookbook with real life examples.
+We suggest you to have a look at the [official cookbook](http://pandas.pydata.org/pandas-docs/version/0.15.2/cookbook.html#cookbook) also.